 What is a Virtual Machine?

-In a laymen term, a virtual machine is a software that lets you run extra operating system inside a regular OS.
-And this newly created OS has its own RAM, storage, network cards etc, which it shares from parent computer.
+In a laymen term, a virtual machine is a software that lets you run an extra operating system inside a regular OS.
+And this newly created OS has its own RAM, storage, network cards, etc, which it shares from parent computer.

 Say you want to test newer developer version of Windows but don’t want to partition your hard drive.
 Or you want to use Instagram but don’t have an android, then with a virtual machine, you can run Android OS directly on your windows computer.